MatthewChow03/memory-chat/README.md

 ### Basic Operations
 - **Add Message**: Click the green "Add to Log" button next to any ChatGPT message
+- **Add Text from Any Website**: Select any text on any website, right-click, and choose "Add to Memory Chat"
 - **View Insights**: Click the 📋 clipboard button in the ChatGPT input area

 ### AI-Powered Features